cogini/mix_deploy/README.md

 ### Systemd scripts

-These are simple wrappers on `systemctl`.
+These are wrappers on e.g. `/bin/systemctl restart foo`.
 They are useful for e.g. CodeDeploy hook scripts where we have to run a script without parameters.

 * `deploy-start`: Start services
 * `deploy-stop`: Stop services
 * `deploy-restart`: Restart services
 * `deploy-enable`: Enable systemd units

-### Local deploy scripts
+### System setup scripts

+These scripts set up the target system for the application.
+Useful for local deploy and automated deploy with e.g. CodeDeploy

 * `deploy-create-users`: Create OS accounts for app and deploy users

 * `deploy-create-dirs`: Create dirs, including the release dir `/srv/foo` and standard dirs like `/etc/foo` or `/var/log/foo` if needed.

+### Local deploy scripts

+These scripts deploy the app to the same server as it was built on:

-* `deploy-copy-files`: Copy files to target or staging directory, useful for local install or packaging
+* `deploy-copy-files`: Copy files from `_build` to target (`/srv/foo`), or to a staging directory where they can be be packaged for deployment on another machine.

-* `deploy-release`: Deploy release, extracting to a timestamped dir under `releases`, then making a symlink
+* `deploy-release`: Deploy release, extracting to a timestamped dir under `/srv/foo/releases`, then making a symlink from `/srv/foo/current`

-* `deploy-rollback`: Rollback release, resetting the symlink to point to the last release
+* `deploy-rollback`: Rollback release, resetting the symlink to point to the previous release

 ### CodeDeploy deploy scripts

-* `deploy-create-users`: Create OS accounts for app and deploy users
-* `deploy-create-dirs`: Create dirs, including the release dir `/srv/foo` and standard dirs like `/etc/foo` or `/var/log/foo` if needed.
 * `deploy-clean-target`: Delete files under target dir in preparation for deploying update
 * `deploy-extract-release`: Extract release from tar
 * `deploy-set-perms`: Set target file permissions so they can be used by deploy and/or app user